 As a first time buyer, you will likely have to make a couple of big compromises when picking your first home.

-Decide what you really, really need in your first home.
-Which of these do you need, and which are you willing to compromise on?
+Which of these do you need and which are you willing to compromise on?

 The most difficult thing when buying your first home is sorting out your finances.